argoproj/argo-cd/docs/operator-manual/rbac.md

 | **exec**            | ❌  |   ✅   |   ❌   |   ❌   |  ❌  |   ❌   |    ❌    |   ❌   |
 | **extensions**      | ❌  |   ❌   |   ❌   |   ❌   |  ❌  |   ❌   |    ❌    |   ✅   |

-### Application-Specific Permissions
+### Application-Specific Policy

-Some permissions only have meaning within an application.
+Some policy only have meaning within an application.
 It is the case with the following resources:

 - `applications`
 - `applicationsets`